 Retinoids may prevent the skin cells from clumping together and manage sebum levels.
 Most importantly, they can improve skin cell turnover.
 That means that they may help with quicker healing and reduced discoloration of the skin after you have got your blackheads out.
 Retinoids may also help with collagen formation and leave your skin looking healthier (4).

-You can use over-the-counter topical drugs containing retinoids for treating your blackheads.
+So, if you’ve had a deep blackhead for years, you can use over-the-counter topical drugs containing retinoids for treating your blackheads.
 However, prescription retinoids are generally stronger and may be more effective than the over-the-counter variants, so do not hesitate to reach out to your dermatologist.

 - Use Benzoyl Peroxide While Treating Your Blackheads